law0/hotspot/README.md

 ## Synopsis

-simple hotspot script allowing to make a wifi hotspot from the computer
+Simple hotspot script allowing to make a wifi hotspot from the computer.
+If you have an Ethernet/LAN connection on your computer that you wish to share via Wifi to other equipment (e.g mobile phone)

 ## Requirement